Gifts of Cash or Property

 Donors can also be directed to the UO Foundation's webpage for online gifts.

-- Cashier receives gift check with appropriate documentation and notifies BAO - Accounting.
+- Cashier receives gift check with appropriate documentation and notifies (BA) - Accounting.
 See the Cashiers page for procedures.

 - Accounting confers with Contract Officer, legal counsel, or Research Services if there are questions or concerns about the gift.